Pi4J/pi4j.github.io/content/about/_index.md

 weight: 10
 ---

-#### Project Status/Summary
+## Project Status/Summary

 Version 2.0 of Pi4J is finally starting to come together and is _almost_ ready for some real-world BETA testing.
 Significant progress has been made on the general architecture and primary user-facing interfaces.
 Pi4J V.2 is a complete re-write and **does not maintain API compatibility** with previous versions.
 It is not intended to be a drop-in replacement for previous versions of Pi4J.
 Pi4J V.2 is a completely new design bringing modern conventions, development practices, extensibility support and simplified integration experience for Pi4J users.

-!!
-Pi4J Version 2.0 is still considered **EXPERIMENTAL** at this point.
+*Pi4J Version 2.0 is still considered **EXPERIMENTAL** at this point.
 While many parts of the project are working, there are still a number of areas that require further development and certain APIs are subject to change without notice.
 A significant portion of the code is presently undocumented and hardware integration testing is incomplete.
-It is not recommended to use Pi4J V.2 in any production workload at this time.
+It is not recommended to use Pi4J V.2 in any production workload at this time.*

 ---

-##### Feature/Component Status
+## Feature/Component Status

 The following tables outlines some of the current (high-level) features planned for V.2 release.
 Please note that some of these features may get deferred and not incuded in the first release.